-Easter Egg Crispy Treats @themerrythought
+Easter Egg Rice Krispie Treats

 Nothing crazy, daring or new about this, just your basic rice krispie treats, cut into egg shapes and decorated with melted chocolate and sprinkles.
 I loved it – they were easy to throw together and fun to decorate.
 Plus I got to eat the scraps while cutting out the eggs, and they were a hit with the boys too!

-Easter Egg Crispy Treats @themerrythought
+Ingredients for Easter Egg Rice Krispie Treats

 • egg shaped cookie cutter